-That’s as true now as it was 6,000 years ago.
+That’s as true now as it was at the dawn of human civilization.
 It was true in what’s now Iraq, a thousand years before the Greeks were building mud huts: The Assyrians, a trading people crushed under one wave of imperial rule after another, got hold of a newly discovered metal called iron and somehow figured out how to turn it into the cheapest and most durable swords, spearheads and arrowheads anyone had ever seen.

 They swept the Iron Age westward across Mesopotamia on the edges of a hundred thousand blades.